 One of several such rocks in the grasslands rubbed smooth by rhinos with a persistent itch.
 The white rhino was probably resident in the area as they prefer a grassland habitat.

-This picnic spot has a view of the rolling grassland.
+A spot with a great view of the rolling grassland.

 This Paperbark Thorn Tree (Acacia sieberiana) has provided a convenient perch for a Strangler Fig. A monkey or bird probably deposited the fig seed.